 This can help keep you feeling fuller for longer, and also help with maintaining raised protein synthesis rates post workout.
 Many protein shakes now offer combinations of whey and casein protein, finding that this can lead to even greater results than taking either supplement separately (3).

-Taking casein protein immediately after a workout can prevent muscle protein breakdown when exercising in a fasted state.
+1Casein protein can prevent muscle breakdown.
 Exercising in a fasted state is generally seen as a bad idea, but it used to be promoted as a fantastic way to burn fat.

 This belief was pretty much laid to rest by an article by Brad Schoenfeld where he stated that not only is there no increase in fat loss, but due to a lack of energy, the workout will potentially lead to less fat burning as performance will have dropped (4).